 9. How to contact us?

-In issues relating to your account, to withdraw your consent, to ask general questions or to lodge a complaint, please contact our Customer Service:
+In issues relating to your account, to withdraw your consents, to ask general questions or to lodge a complaint, please contact our Customer Service:

 - - By email: email@example.com